How to Prevent Infant Dehydration. Avoid Necessity of IVs

 0–1 year: 1/4 teaspoon baking soda and 8 oz. water

 1 year–6 years: One teaspoon baking soda and 1 pint water

 6 years–adult: Two teaspoons baking soda and 1 quart of water

-Hold buttocks, release the solution, and let it go in slowly.
+5. Hold buttocks around the pipe, release the solution, and let it go in slowly.
 Occasionally a hard stool will block fluid.
 Administer the enema gently without forcing.
-Sometimes, sliding the nozzle slightly in and out of the rectum a few times will better allow water to flow.
+Sometimes, sliding the pipe slightly in and out of the rectum a few times will better allow water to flow.

-After the solution has all gone in, it’s best not to let it be expelled for ten minutes.
-Hold the baby’s buttocks together to prevent early expulsion.
+6. After the solution has all gone in, it’s best not to let it be expelled for ten minutes.
+Remove the pipe and hold the baby’s buttocks together to prevent early expulsion.

-Note: With infants and younger children I hung the enema bag on a shower curtain rod and sat on a closed toilet seat next to the shower.
+Note: With infants and younger children I hung the enema bag on a shower curtain rod and sat on a closed toilet seat next to the shower to administer the enema.

 Children old enough to self-administer the enema can stand in the shower and hang the enema bag from the shower head.
 Remind an older child to angle the pipe towards his navel, release the solution, and wait until it has all gone in.
 Also remind him to hold in the solution for ten minutes (if possible) before using the toilet.
 Nauseous children can be very dizzy, so carefully monitor the situation.
 I usually stand outside the bathroom door until they are finished.